 4. He might want to let you down easy

-In such a case, a man saying ‘I’m not good for you’ is synonymous with them saying ‘It’s not you, it’s me.’
-If you think about it, it is actually really sweet, telling a white lie to let you down easy, but the problem with most white lies is that they come to haunt you sometimes.
+When a guy feels he has fallen out of love with his girl and is looking for a way to break the relationship up, he might use the phrase, “I am not good enough for you”, to soften the blow.
+It is synonymous with the “It’s not you.
+It’s me” breakup excuse.
+If you think about it, it is actually really sweet, telling a white lie to let you down easy.
+But the problem with most white lies is that they might come back to haunt you.

 5. He might be confused